-Robinson helicopter led to crash that killed two, coroner finds
+Fatal crash wouldn't have occurred in any other helicopter: coroner

 It happened in a matter of seconds and both pilots were killed instantly on impact.

-The coroner said that in any other type of helicopter, the accident would not have occurred in these circumstances.
+The Coroner said that in any other type of helicopter, the accident would not have occurred in these circumstances.

 She determined that mechanical fault, pilot behaviour and training, or deliberate initiation of a low-G flight sequence did not contribute to the accident.

-"The design of the Robinson rotor head makes the R44 (and the R22) particularly vulnerable to gusts, turbulence, and wind direction changes, even at relatively conservative speeds," Cunninghame said.
+"The design of the Robinson rotor head makes the R44 [and the R22] particularly vulnerable to gusts, turbulence, and wind direction changes, even at relatively conservative speeds," Cunninghame said.

 "Until more research is done, which can give greater certainty regarding the cause of main rotor blade divergence, Robinson helicopters should not be flown over 70 KIAS [knots indicated airspeed] in areas where moderate to severe turbulence is likely."